First Gadolinium Loading to Super-Kamiokande: The Gd-loading

 To make sure the Gd concentration was indeed as expected, most water samples were analysed with an AAS.
 A Hitachi polarized Zeeman AAS of the ZA3000 series was used with Pyro Tube HR cuvettes.
 The samples were atomized at 2700 $^\circ$C and illuminated with a Gd hollow-cathode lamp.
 For the calibration standard, samples containing 10 and 20 ppm \GdSOw were carefully prepared using the same \GdSOw powder that was used to load the SK detector.
 Calibration was performed before every series of measurements and also in between them to monitor the measurement stability.
 The uncertainty of a single measurement was about 3.5$\%$

 AAS measurements were conducted on samples taken during and after the 2020 period of Gd loading.
-Since our primary goal was to achieve a homogeneous concentration within the detector at a specific value, for the sake of simplicity only a selection of sampling days after Gd loading are shown (Fig~\ref{fig:Concentration-ID-after}) to demonstrate how the concentration became homogeneous.
-It can be seen that from August 19, 2020, to October 23, 2020, the concentration in the ID became nearly homogeneous, up to the highest sampled point in the detector, Z=+19 m.
-Figure~\ref{fig:Concentration-IDOD-last} depicts the latest available AAS measurements (from samples taken on March 25, 2021) in the ID and OD regions, showing that the concentration had became completely homogeneous with an average \GdSOw concentration value of 271 $\pm$ 4 ppm.
-Taking into account that in the \GdSOw powder every \GdSO group has eight water molecules associated with it, this AAS result translates to an entirely uniform Gd concentration in the SK water of 114 $\pm$ 2 ppm.
-This value is slightly larger than the estimation from the weight described in Section \ref{S:4-3}, but the difference is within the systematic errors.
+This allowed us to to confirm that the concentration was becoming homogeneous using localized conductivity measurements as well as the concentration final value.
+Figure~\ref{fig:Concentration-IDOD-last} depicts the latest available AAS measurements (from samples taken on March 25, 2021) in the ID and OD regions, showing that the concentration had become completely homogeneous with an average \GdSOw concentration value of 271 $\pm$ 4 ppm.
+Taking into account the non-Gd components in the \GdSOw powder, this AAS result translates to an entirely uniform Gd concentration in the SK water of 114 $\pm$ 2 ppm.
+This value is slightly larger than the estimation from the weight described in Section \ref{S:4-3}, but the difference is within the errors of the AAS measurement and the final concentration estimation.